TrevorMay/ASLKaggleProject/README.md

 ### Introduction
 From Kaggle:
-The goal of this competition is to classify (250) isolated American Sign Language (ASL) signs.
+"The goal of this competition is to classify (250) isolated American Sign Language (ASL) signs.
 You will create a TensorFlow Lite model trained on labeled landmark data extracted using the MediaPipe Holistic Solution.

-Your work may improve the ability of PopSign to help relatives of deaf children learn basic signs and communicate better with their loved ones.
+Your work may improve the ability of PopSign to help relatives of deaf children learn basic signs and communicate better with their loved ones."

 Vocab & Notes:
 - Isolated means the signs are one sign at a time, not a 'sentence' of signs